9 Ways For Recruiters to Prioritize Hiring For Diversity

 Studies say that this can often be the case.
 Here's one example: According to a study by the Proceedings of the National Academy of Sciences, hiring managers, whether female or male, suggest that male candidates are more competent and hirable than identical female candidates for STEM positions.

-The reality is, biased hiring can be in the form of either conscious bias or unconscious bias.
+The reality is that biased hiring can be in the form of either conscious bias or unconscious bias.
 Strengthening diversity at your workplace means helping recruiters and hiring managers understand common biases that may influence their decisions throughout the hiring process.
 Training and knowledge guides can be strong influencers to help them understand the 101s of biases that affect recruiting.

 4. Build a diverse interview team